-Inte gration rights and documentation: Example solutions: Code: 6.
-The customer must have the means and rights to integrate the system with other systems.
-7. It must be easy to add new interfaces, e.g. SOA services, database queries, or API's.
+C. E Occumentation and rights: Example solutions: Code: 5.
+It must be easy to add new interfaces, e.g. SOA services, database queries, or API's.
+Web applications, in particular, need many services.
 The customer can add the interface.
 Or: The supplier can do it at a fixed price.
-8. The technical interfaces to S must be documented.
+6. The customer must have the means and rights to extract and use all data described in Chapter D, e.g. for converting the data to another system.
+7. The technical interfaces to S must be documented.
 The documentation must be understandable to a typical software house and found suited for integration and data retrieval.
 A course of days is necessary to use the documentation and make the integration.
-Documentation samples must be delivered early, preferably as part of the proposal (cf. B2-4).
+Documentation samples must be delivered early (see B2-4).
+8. The customer must have the right to use the documentation and the interfaces themselves.
 9. The supplier must loyally support the customer in the integration or migration effort with qualified staff at a fair price.